Skip to main content

 • Dental concerns significantly impact confidence or career

-• You have stable income and good credit
+• Stable income and good credit history

 • The treatment offers long-lasting results

-• You have an emergency fund in place
+• Emergency fund is already in place

-⚠️ When to Proceed with Caution
+⚠️ Proceed with Caution When…

-• The payment strains your budget
+• The payment strains your monthly budget

 • You have high-interest debt to pay off first

-• Your income is unstable or uncertain
+• Income is unstable or uncertain

-• The interest rate is excessively high (>15%)
+• Interest rate is excessively high (>15%)

 • Less expensive alternatives haven't been explored